forax/virtual-bean/README.md

 ## Dynamically add/remove an interceptor

-The class `BeanFactory` provides the capability to not only add an interceptor but also to remove it dynamically.
-In that case, all codes optimized by the VM will be trashed, and all the calls will be re-optimized later.
+The class `BeanFactory` API allows not only to add interceptors but also to remove them dynamically.
+In that case, all method calls optimized by the VM using an interceptor will be trashed, and will be re-optimize later with the new interceptors when the JIT will kick in again.

-We define an annotation `Log` and a virtual bean `HelloManager` using that annotation.
+Here, we define an annotation `Log` that will log all calls of methods annotated with that annotation, and a virtual bean `HelloManager` with a method `sayHello` annotated with `@Log`.

 ```java
   @Retention(RetentionPolicy.RUNTIME)